CanSource/website/src/content/blog/markdown-style-guide.md

 - astro
 - sirlilpanda
 - Jordan-Hay

+description: |
+  A reference style article for the key syntax used on CanSource.
+Based on the default Astro guide to markdown and updated continuously to include CanSource specific syntax and extra hints.
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.